.NET/C#

 DISTINCT

 When querying data from a table, you may get duplicate rows.
-In order to remove these duplicate rows, you use the DISTINCT clause in the SELECT statement.
+In order to remove these duplicate rows, you use the DISTINCT clause in the statement.

 Here is the syntax of the DISTINCT clause: